ridaarif98/todolist_w2/README.md

 - Style them using CSS
 - Apply drag and drop to sort the list
 - To change the status of a task check and uncheck it
+- Implement the CRUD (create, update, delete) methods.
+All the elements of the user interface are fully functional
 - Understand how to use webpack

 ## Built With